Fatemeh-Karimii/Economic-Planning/README.md

 2. Maximize total manpower usage over the five-year period (ignoring any employment limitations).

 The problem was modeled as a linear programming problem and solved using Python.
 The optimal values of the decision variables and the objective function were obtained for both cases.

-The optimal solutions for both versions of the problem were obtained using the MIP library.
+The optimal solutions for both the primal and dual problems were obtained using the MIP library.

 A sensitivity analysis was conducted assuming that the external demand for each industry follows a uniform distribution over the interval [0.8, 1.2] times the average demand values provided in the problem.